trismik/trismik-python/README.md

 ### Theta (θ)

-Our adversarial test returns several values; you will be interested mainly in `theta`.
-Theta (θ) is our metric; it measures the ability of the model on a certain dataset, and it can be used as a proxy to approximate the original metric used on that dataset.
-For example, on an accuracy-based dataset, a high θ correlates with a high accuracy, and low θ correlates with low accuracy.
+Our adversarial test returns several values; however, you will be interested mainly in `theta`.
+Theta ($\theta$) is our metric; it measures the ability of the model on a certain dataset, and it can be used as a proxy to approximate the original metric used on that dataset.
+For example, on an accuracy-based dataset, a high theta correlates with a high accuracy, and low theta correlates with low accuracy.

+To interpret a theta score, consider that $\theta=0$ corresponds to a 50% chance for a model to get an answer right - in other words, to an accuracy of 50%.
+A negative theta means that the model will give more bad answers then good ones, while a positive theta means that the model will give more good answers then bad answers.
+While theta is unbounded in our implementation (i.e. $-\infty < \theta < \infty$), in practice we have that for most cases $\theta$ will take values between -3 and 3.

+Compared to classical benchmark testing, the estimated accuracy from adaptive testing uses fewer but more informative items while avoiding noise from overly easy or difficult questions.
+This makes it a more efficient and stable measure, especially on very large datasets.

 ### Other Metrics